“Hi, my name is Annalise, and I’m addicted to social media.”

 An added bonus: If you use your phone as an alarm, this will also prevent you from hitting snooze in the morning, since you’ll have to get out of bed to silence it.

 Studies back up what parents have known for generations: Creating a bedtime ritual all but guarantees that young children will fall asleep easier and stay asleep longer.
 And a nighttime routine doesn’t have to involve a warm glass of milk and nursery rhymes to be effective.
 Our recommendation?
 Reading.
 Snuggle up with a book, turn the lights down low, and allow the words to lull you to sleep.
 It’s much more enjoyable than scrolling through Facebook, and research has shown that reading can also reduce stress and keep your brain sharp.
-If you use an e-reader, experts recommend turning the brightness down to keep it from messing with your sleep.
+If you use an e-reader, E-Readers and Sleep experts recommend turning the brightness down to keep it from messing with your sleep.

 If you want to try a new hobby—something other than Facebook stalking—might we suggest knitting or crafting?
 According to one study, 81 percent of people feel happier after knitting, and crafty projects can help you cope with anxiety, boost memory, and even reduce chronic pain.
 Both are easy to do when you’re catching up on your favorite shows, and way more satisfying than scrolling through your Twitter feed during commercial breaks.